JeffersonLab/jmyapi/README.md

 ```

 ## Configure
-### Properties
+### Deployments
-The library requires configuration properties be included in the runtime classpath.
-Specifically a _deployments.properties_ file is needed to indicate the host names of MYA servers.
+A _deployments.properties_ file must be included in the runtime classpath to indicate the host names of MYA servers.
 A template for the properties can be found [here](https://github.com/JeffersonLab/jmyapi/blob/main/config/deployments.properties.template).
-You must create your own _deployments.properties_ file and include it on the runtime classpath.

 ### Authentication
-In order to interact with the MYA server users must authenticate (MySQL user auth).
-This is done using a username and password from a _credentials.properties_ file, which must be included in the runtime classpath.
+A _credentials.properties_ file must be included in the runtime classpath to indicate the MariaDB username and password to use.
 A template for the properties can be found [here](https://github.com/JeffersonLab/jmyapi/blob/main/config/credentials.properties.template).

 ## Build